Rosalind Franklin with microscope in 1955 (Image by MRC Laboratory of Molecular Biology on Wikimedia Commons)

 WORKED Cambridge University; British Coal Utilisation Research Association in Kingston-upon-Thames, London; Laboratoire Central des Services Chemique de l’État in Paris; Medical Research Council Biophysics Research Unit, King’s College London; Birkbeck College, London

-HONOURS Sadly Rosalind died at the early age of only 37, from ovarian cancer, and so did not receive the official recognition and awards that her work in all three areas to which she contributed – coal and graphite, DNA, and virus structure – would undoubtedly have attracted.
+HONOURS Sadly, Rosalind Franklin died at the early age of only 37, from ovarian cancer, and so did not receive the official recognition and awards that her work in all three areas to which she contributed – coal and graphite, DNA, and virus structure – would undoubtedly have attracted.

 Entry by Brian Sutton, Professor of Molecular Biophysics, King’s College London